Parti Negara

 The Parti Negara (lit.
-'National Party' also spelled Party Negara) was a Malay-based political party which was formed by former leaders of the Independence of Malaya Party (IMP) in 1953, and formally launched in February 1954.
-It was founded by Dato Sir Onn Jaafar, the first president of the United Malays National Organisation (UMNO), after losing an internal power struggle.
+'National Party' also spelled Party Negara) was a Malay-based political party which was formed by former leaders of the Independence of Malaya Party (IMP) in 1954, and formally launched in February 1954.
+It was founded by Dato Sir Onn Jaafar, the first president of the United Malays National Organisation (UMNO).
+He formed the party after losing an internal power struggle.